proatgram/Obsidian-Vault-Backup/Health Class/Chapter.md

 ## Why are so many people overweight
 - The first reason is our lack of physical activity
 - The second reason people are gaining so much body fat is our changing diet

+# Section 2

+## Why do you weight what you weight
+- Whether you gain or lose weight easily is in large part due to heredity.
+Heredity is the passing down of traits from parent to child.

+## Body composition

+- Woman have a high percentage of body fat than men do, and body fat percentage increases with age.